Junko Yokota, Ph.D.

 Katie Wooten Raby

-Katie Raby is the general secretary for The United States Board on Books for Young People.
+Katie Raby is the Secretariat advisor for The United States Board on Books for Young People.
 As a high school English teacher, she has presented in numerous conferences on reading education, particularly using international literature and graphic novels in the high school classroom.

 Sue Conolly advises the international picture book collection maintained at CTCB, and helps develop ways in which the collection will be of most relevance for educators and researchers.
 She holds a Masters in Education (Teacher-Librarian) through Queensland University of Technology.
 Having lived half her life in her native Australia, half in Japan with her bicultural family and six interim years living in the United States, Sue has a deep passion for all things multilingual and multicultural, and continually strives to bring this global focus in to her work as a Teacher-Librarian.